Category

 Full-scale exercises

-A full-scale exercise comes as close to simulating an actual emergency as possible, and in many cases includes emergency responders and other local authorities.
-Unlike functional exercises, which test the efficacy of and coordination among different emergency response teams and functions but don’t involve real-time participation from first responders, full-scale exercises are comprehensive.
-The goal of these drills is to go beyond an isolated event—such as a small fire—and practice the chain of events your team will need to deal with.
+A full-scale exercise comes as close to simulating an actual emergency as possible, and in many cases includes emergency responders and other local authorities, such as the fire department.
+Unlike functional exercises, which test the efficacy of and coordination among emergency response teams and functions but don’t involve real-time participation from first responders, full-scale exercises are comprehensive.
+These practice drills aim to go beyond an isolated event—such as a small fire—and practice the chain of events your team will need to deal with.

 For example, a full-scale earthquake tabletop exercise could be an extension of a drill scenario.
-But rather than simply stop once the earthquake is over, it would model secondary risks.
-Perhaps the earthquake caused a gas line to rupture and start a fire in part of your building.
+But rather than stop once the earthquake ends, it would model secondary risks.
+Perhaps the quake caused a gas line to rupture and start a fire in part of your building.
 Or your company’s phone system is down, and the in-house fire warden is out of touch.
-How will your team deal with these conditions, keep themselves safe, and get in touch with first responders?
+How will your team handle these conditions, keep themselves safe, and contact first responders?

-While these exercises are complex—and can be resource-intensive to run—they’re a valuable tool for testing emergency plans under realistic conditions.
+While these exercises are complex—and can be resource-intensive—they’re a valuable tool for testing emergency plans under realistic conditions.

 Putting Emergency Plans Into Action

 It’s difficult to know exactly how your team will react in an emergency.
-Fear and adrenaline can impact anyone’s judgment and make it difficult to recall details or make decisions.
+Fear and adrenaline can impact anyone’s judgment, making it difficult to recall details or make decisions.

 You might not be able to prevent your company from facing a disaster.
-But with proper planning and practice, you can equip them to keep themselves and their coworkers as safe as possible with emergency action plans and communication plans catered to your people and business.
+But with proper planning and practice, you can equip your employees to keep themselves and their coworkers as safe as possible with emergency action plans and communication plans tailored to your people and business.

 Emergency Response Plan Template